-Brenna Marcoux is a licensed engineer with extensive experience in structural design.
+Brenna Marcoux is a licensed Structural Engineer with extensive experience in structural design.
 Over her career, Brenna worked on a variety of projects, including single and multi-family residential, commercial, aviation, and seismic retrofit projects.
 She enjoys working with architects and contractors to deliver thoughtful, creative, and cost-effective designs.
 Brenna received a Bachelor’s degree from The George Washington University and a Master’s degree from UC Davis.

 Outside of work, Brenna enjoys hiking in the parks around the Bay Area, exercising, traveling, and reading.

 - Structural Engineers Association of Northern California (SEAONC)

 Forell | Elsesser Engineers provided structural engineering services for this new 85,000 sq. ft.
 Kinesiology & Wellness building located at Cañada Community College in Redwood City.
 The project includes two outdoor swimming pools, a gymnasium, health education classrooms, offices, locker rooms, shower facilities, and an occupied roof with a running track and a sunrise yoga studio with a view of San Francisco Bay.
 Two adjacent buildings house pool equipment and locker rooms.

 - Buckling restrained braced frames were used as the lower floor to resist seismic loads.
 The system changes to open steel moment frames at the upper levels to provide unobstructed views out of every window.